Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 “What do you recommend about Miyajima no Yado Iwaso?

-“At Iwaso, time flows in a relaxed and gentle manner.”
-I have always felt that way in my 10 years of working for the Tourism Association.
+There is a slow and gentle pace here at Iwaso.”
+I have always felt this way during my 10 years of experience working for a tourist association.

-But of course, that’s not the only attraction of Iwaso.
-Here’s a quick rundown of what I personally find attractive!
+But of course, that is not the only attraction of Iwasou.
+The following is a brief description of the charms that I personally feel!

-An inn where you can relax and stretch your wings.
-Hot spring, nature, room, service, everything is for healing.
+A place where you can relax and stretch your wings.
+The hot springs, nature, rooms, and service are all healing.

-The private “hot spring” located in the Momiji Valley and the high quality “cuisine” that makes you feel the four seasons are especially wonderful.
+The private hot springs in the Momijiya Valley and the high quality cuisine that evokes the four seasons are especially wonderful.

-The inn has a “special feeling” that only a long-established inn can offer.
+The inn has a “special feeling” that only a long-established ryokan can provide.

 Now let me explain in detail!